Web Design & Development

 Choose and Prepare Your Image

 Select a high-resolution image with clearly distinguishable regions.
-Optimize it for web delivery using WebP or compressed PNG/JPEG.
-The cleaner the visual boundaries between regions, the more intuitive the hotspot experience will feel to users.
+Optimise it for web delivery using WebP format with JPEG or PNG fallbacks.
+The cleaner the visual boundaries between regions, the more intuitive the hotspot experience will feel.
+Additionally, make sure your image has a fixed natural width and height — this is critical when you record pixel coordinates in the next step.

 Step 2